 (usually

-).Also, as part of setting up Firebase ML Custom Models, you need to add the TensorFlow Lite SDK to your app.
+), add the dependency for the Firebase ML model downloader library for Android.
+We recommend using the Firebase Android BoM to control library versioning.Also, as part of setting up Firebase ML model downloader, you need to add the TensorFlow Lite SDK to your app.

-(Alternative) Declare Firebase library dependencies without using the BoM
+(Alternative) Add Firebase library dependencies without using the BoM

 If you choose not to use the Firebase BoM, you must specify each Firebase library version in its dependency line.

-Note that if you use multiple Firebase libraries in your app, we highly recommend using the BoM to manage library versions, which ensures that all versions are compatible.
+Note that if you use multiple Firebase libraries in your app, we strongly recommend using the BoM to manage library versions, which ensures that all versions are compatible.

 <uses-permission android:name="android.permission.INTERNET" />